ASTS INVESTOR ALERT: Bronstein, Gewirtz & Grossman LLC Announces that AST SpaceMobile, Inc. Investors with Substantial Losses Have Opportunity to Lead Class Action Lawsuit!

 (1) that production of the Company's five Block 1 BlueBird satellites had been negatively impacted by two suppliers of key subsystems;

-(2) that, as a result, the Company had not substantially completed the production of the Block 1 BlueBird satellites;
+(2) that a result, the Company had not substantially completed the production of the Block 1 BlueBird satellites;

 (3) that, as a result, the Company's five Block 1 BlueBird satellites were not on track to launch in the first quarter of 2024; and